Diversion Programs in Florida

-Completing the sanctions imposed in the diversion programs can be extremely time consuming and expensive.
-If you are a professional with a license to do your job, entering a diversion program might be considered an admission that you were guilty of the underlying offense.
+If you are a professional with a license to do your job, the licensing board might treat the fact that you entered a diversion program as an admission that you were guilty of the underlying offense.

 If you are rejected from the diversion program because you are not eligible or because you fail to meet one of the special conditions, then the prosecutor with the State Attorney’s Office will file a request for a new court date that provides:

-"This is to advise that the above-referenced defendant has been rejected from the Misdemeanor Intervention Program (MIP).
-Please schedule for arraignment and issue a summons for the defendant to the update address on file."
+“This is to advise that the above-referenced defendant has been rejected from the diversion program.
+Please schedule for arraignment and issue a summons for the defendant to the updated address on file.”

-If you are considering entering a diversion program but are concerned about the impact it will have on your career or if you have been rejected from PTI, MIP or another diversion program in Tampa, FL, then contact an attorney at the Sammis Law Firm.
-We can help you fight the charges aggressively so that you can fight for the best result in your case.
-Call 813-250-0500 today.
+If you are considering entering a diversion program but are concerned about its impact on your career, contact an attorney at the Sammis Law Firm.
+We can help you negotiate the best resolution in your case.

 Types of Diversion Programs in the Thirteenth Judicial Circuit